azurecitadel/azurecitadel/content/vm/bastion.md

 In this lab you will:

-* use Terraform to spin up the example environment
+* use Terraform to spin up the lab environment
-* authenticate to the Windows Server 2022 Azure Edition virtual machine using AAD
+* connect to the Windows Server 2022 Azure Edition virtual machine via Azure Bastion
+  * authenticate using Azure Active Directory
-* connect with the native Windows remote desktop tool via Azure Bastion
+  * using the native Windows remote desktop tool
-* authenticate to the Ubuntu 20.04 virtual machine using AAD
+* connect to the Ubuntu 20.04 virtual machine via Azure Bastion
+  * authenticate using Azure Active Directory
-* connect with SSH from either Windows or WSL2 via Azure Bastion
+  * using openssh from either Windows or WSL2
+* explore basic automation integration
-* set variables using the instance meetadata service
+  * set variables using the instance metadata service
-* access an example secret from the keyvault using the virtual machine's managed identity
+  * access an example secret from the key vault using the virtual machine's managed identity
 * access a "management" application using a tunnel via Azure Bastion
+* clean up

 ## Pre-requirements